Guide on Business Registration In Ghana (RGD Name Search)

 Under the Ghana Companies Act 179, companies at the point of registration must produce at least two initial directors as well as a secretary.
 Although, at least one of them must be a resident of Ghana.

-All the directors, secretary as well as shareholders must append their signature on the relevant documents before the submission of the forms.
+All the directors, secretaries as well and shareholders must append their signatures on the relevant documents before the submission of the forms.

 Pay the Required Statutory Fees

-After the submission of the incorporation forms, according to the law, the business owners are to pay some statutory fees such as the Stamp duty, Incorporation as well as filing fees.
+After the submission of the incorporation forms, according to the law, the business owners are to pay some statutory fees such as Stamp duty, Incorporation as well and filing fees.

 Stamp Duty

 According to company law, companies are to pay 0.5% of the documented capital.
-The minimum amount of documented capital for locally owned business is GHC 500, while that of foreign-owned varies.
+The minimum amount of documented capital for locally owned businesses is GHC 500, while that of foreign-owned ones varies.

 The various categories are;

-• The minimum capital for a joint venture between foreigner as well as a Ghanaian is the US $ 200,000
+• The minimum capital for a joint venture between a foreigner as well as a Ghanaian is $200,000

 • An amount of GHC 330 goes directly to the Registrar General Department for Incorporation.
 Then filing takes place upon the submission of the forms.